dulli/deichwave/README.md

 #### `linux/amd64` to `windows/amd64`

-To cross-compile on Linux for `windows` platforms, the compilation environment in `/windows/amd64.env` is adapted to use the `mingw-w64` toolchain[^cross-windows].
+To cross-compile on Linux for `windows` platforms, the `mingw-w64` toolchain is used[^cross-windows].
 To install it on a Debian based system, use:

 [^cross-windows]: [Compiling for windows on Linux](https://stackoverflow.com/a/47061145)